nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

   procedures.
 This document explains how to write and run unit tests, and how to manually verify changes.
 - [Pull Request Guidelines](/docs/developer/pull-request.md): A guide for both pull request submitters and reviewers, outlining guidelines and best practices to ensure smooth and efficient pull request processes.
-- [Go Style Guide](/docs/developer/go-style-guide.md) A coding style guide for Go.
+- [Go Style Guide](/docs/developer/go-style-guide.md): A coding style guide for Go.
 Contains best practices and conventions to follow when writing Go code for the project.
+- [Architecture and Design Principles](/docs/architecture.md): An overview of the project's architecture and design principles.

 ## Contributor License Agreement